-A recent analysis also shows that surface waters suffer significantly from hydromorphological alterations.
-Interruption of river and habitat continuity, disconnection of adjacent wetland/floodplains, hydrological alterations and future infrastructure may impact water status and therefore need to be addressed in future.
+Surface waters suffer significantly from hydromorphological alterations.
+Interruptions to river and habitat continuity, disconnection of adjacent wetland/floodplains, hydrological alterations and future infrastructure can hugely impact water status and therefore will need to be addressed in future.

 Major problems affecting aquatic ecosystems in the Danube River Basin

 - Excessive nutrient loads (particularly nitrogen and phosphorous)

 - High amounts of organic substances originating from untreated or poorly treated wastewater

 - Changes in river flow patterns (hydromorphological alterations) and its effect on sediment transportation

 - Contamination with hazardous substances (including heavy metals and organic micropollutants)